 Withdrawal from the University.
 Students who wish to withdraw from the Graduate School must complete the appropriate form, which requires approval from the program and the Dean of the Graduate School.
 Students who leave without following this procedure will receive a grade of F in each course in progress.
 Students on the Reynolda campus who were issued a Graduate School laptop computer are required to return it to Information Systems.
 Students on the Bowman Gray campus are required to return their laptop computers to the Academic Computing office.
 During the academic year, all students, full- and parttime, receive tuition refunds according to the stated schedule.
 This policy applies to students dropping courses as well as to those withdrawing.
 Withdrawals must be official and students must turn in their identification cards and laptop computer before claiming refunds.
-Graduate students who are recipients of Title IV federal financial aid (Pell Grants, SEOG, FWS, Perkins Loans, Stafford Loans and PLUS Loans) should refer to the Return of Financial Aid Funds Policy and the Schedule of Adjustments for Withdrawal.
+Graduate students who are recipients of Title IV federal financial aid should refer to the Return of Financial Aid Funds Policy and the Schedule of Adjustments for Withdrawal at http://grad. financialaid.wfu.edu/policies/.